SAhmed48/nodeJS/guide.md

 ### How this repo is structured.

 What is NodeJS?
 Ryan Dahl is a creator of NodeJS.
-He thinks why not we can execute javascript outside of browser, So he took chrome V8 JS engine and embed it into c++ code and named it node.exe.
-Similar to brwoser now node use javascript and run on server side.
+He thinks why not we can execute javascript outside of browser, So he took chrome V8 JS engine and embed it into c++ code and named it node.exe and run similar to browser, now node use javascript and run on server side.
 Node is not a programming langauge.
 It is a runtime envrinoment for executing javascript code outside browser.
 Quite often we can use nodejs to build backend-services like APIs (Application programming interfaces).
 These services helps our client side applications like (Web-applications, mobile applications) to work efficiently.
 Using nodeJS at backend we can save, store data, send email, push notifications etc.

 NodeJS is ideal for building highly-scalable, data intensive and real-time applications because of non-blocking behaviour (asynchronous) architecture.
 It is a single threaded. lets look into it.